Taal Lake

 Taal Lake (Lawà ng Taál, /tl/, older name: Bombón Lake) is a freshwater caldera lake in the province of Batangas, on the island of Luzon in the Philippines.
-The lake fills Taal Volcano, a large volcanic caldera formed by very large eruptions between 670ka and 6ka.
+The lake fills Taal Volcano, a large volcanic caldera formed by very large eruptions between 670 and 6 thousand years ago.

 It is the country's third-largest lake, after Laguna de Bay and Lake Lanao.
-Volcano Island, the location of Taal Volcano's historical eruptions and responsible for the lake's sulphur content, lies near the center of the lake.
+Volcano Island, the location of Taal Volcano's historical eruptions and responsible for the lake's sulfur content, lies near the lake's center.

 There is a crater lake on Volcano Island.
 It was known as Yellow Lake and contains its own small islet, Vulcan Point.
 Vulcan Point is one of the few third-order islands in the world.

 Protected area and management

 The Taal Lake basin was first declared as a national park, known as the Taal Volcano National Park, by Proclamation No. 235 on July 22, 1967, covering 62292 ha.

 Under Republic Act No. 7586 (the National Integrated Protected Areas System Act of 1992), the area was reestablished as the Taal Volcano Protected Landscape by Proclamation No. 906 on October 16, 1996.
 The protected area is managed by a Protected Area Management Board (PAMB) and has a Chief Operating Officer called a Protected Area Superintendent.
 A Management Plan was crafted and approved by the PAMB in 2009 and now serves as the blueprint for the lake’s conservation.